Global India European Training Network

 Indian democracy and social inequality

-- Gender and political parties in India: pathways to women’s political participation?
-(DCU) Gender inequality is a major aspect of social inequality.
+Gender inequality is a major aspect of social inequality.
 The project deals with political parties as gatekeepers to women in political office and positions of influence – a policy area with major international linkages and policy frameworks, that can draw India into global debates.

-- Cooperative Federalism: Centre-state relations in the development of social policy in India (King’s College London) Grounded in the diversity in social policy between different Indian states, it examines the changing relationship between state and federal level in this policy area.
+Grounded in the diversity in social policy between different Indian states, it examines the changing relationship between state and federal level in this policy area.
 What balance is most likely to produce progressive change?

-- State and Redistributive Politics in India (Heidelberg) Theorises the relationship between State and Society in India as evidenced in an analysis of state-led poverty alleviation programmes and grassroots self-help groups and anti-poverty campaigns.
+Theorises the relationship between State and Society in India as evidenced in an analysis of state-led poverty alleviation programmes and grassroots self-help groups and anti-poverty campaigns.
 It assesses projections of future paths to poverty alleviation and obstacles to poverty alleviation.

-- The diffusion of regulatory governance in India (IBEI) Analyses the shift in regulatory governance of the economy in India under the influence of international policy diffusion and the impacts of those changes.
+Analyses the shift in regulatory governance of the economy in India under the influence of international policy diffusion and the impacts of those changes.
 The changing regulatory framework has implications for economic and trade relations with the EU.

-- State response to internal violent conflict (DCU) Levels of internal conflict in India are related to problematic aspects of Indian democracy and social inequality as well as to secessionist and border conflicts.
+Levels of internal conflict in India are related to problematic aspects of Indian democracy and social inequality as well as to secessionist and border conflicts.
 On-going violent conflict is an obstacle to India’s development.
 This project analyses the causes of conflict, state responses and the impacts of those responses.

 India and global environmental politics